soggybag/ios-ui-design/03-motion/README.md

 ## Project Challenge

 Take the ideas here and apply them to an iOS project you are working on.
 There several places you can make use of these ideas.
+A good strategy is not to be overly abitious in what you want to accomplish at first.
+Use this as an opportunity to explore new tools.

 - Animate the elements one or more view controller screens.
 Animate the content elements into view one at a time.
 You can use the order you'd like your users to recognize them.
 This can help